 The Archipelago of Azores is situated in the North Atlantic Ocean, at about 1400 km West of continental Portugal, which represents a two or a two and a half hour flight from Lisbon depending on the Island you are flying to.

 Flight connections to Faial Island are made through Horta Airport (HOR).
-Horta Airport offers regular domestic non-stop flights to and from Lisbon, which are operated by SATA International.
+Horta Airport offers regular domestic non-stop flights to and from Lisbon, which are operated by Azores Airlines.

-Even though there aren’t many regular flights from Lisbon to Pico Island Airport, you may also reach Faial through Pico Island, which is only 4 miles away from Faial.
+Even though there aren’t many regular flights from Lisbon to Pico Island Airport, you may also reach Faial through Pico Island, which is only 6 miles away from Faial.
 If you choose this gateway, you will then have to catch a ferry boat to Horta at Madalena harbour.
-From April to September TUI is going open a new flight route from Amsterdam to Pico Island.